List of cities and towns in Bulgaria

-This is a complete list of all cities and towns in Bulgaria sorted by population.
+This is a complete list of all cities in Bulgaria sorted by population.
 Province capitals are shown in bold.
 Primary sources are the National Statistical Institute (NSI) and the Bulgarian Academy of Sciences.

-The largest city is Sofia with about 1.3 million inhabitants and the smallest is Melnik with about 300.
-Smallest towns are not necessarily larger than all villages as many villages are more populous than many towns, compare Lozen, a large village with more than 6,000 inhabitants.
+The largest city is Sofia, with about 1.4 million inhabitants, and the smallest is Melnik, with about 300.
+Towns are not necessarily larger than all villages.
+Indeed, many villages are more populous than many towns – compare for instance Lozen, a large village with more than 6,000 inhabitants, with Melnik.